panxiaoguang/Idmapping_fromdb2db/README.md

 #[10] "EC Number"                    "Ensembl Gene ID"              "Ensembl Protein ID"
 # ........

-## you can get all output characters you can got from input "getoutputsforinput" as the first parameter。
+## you can get all output characters you can got by inputting "getoutputsforinput" as the first parameter。
 bitr_db2db("getoutputsforinput","Ensembl Transcript ID")

 #  [1] "Affy ID"                        "Agilent ID"                     "Allergome Code"